priyasingh2111/Online-Grocery-Store-Web-Application/README.md

 ```

 3. Move Files to WAMP Directory:
-Move the cloned files from 'Online Grocery Store Web Application' folder to the www directory of your WAMP installation, usually found at C:\wamp\www.
+Move the cloned files from 'Online Grocery Store Web Application' folder to the www directory of your WAMP installation, usually found at 'C:\wamp\www'.

 4. Start WAMP Server:
 Launch the WAMP server and ensure it is running.